 For fine French cuisine with a touch of North African spice head to La Chaumiere.
 The set up here is particularly good for families and groups of friends.
 There is a wide choice of dishes available, including classics like French onion soup and Nicoise salad, and more innovative dishes like grouper with harissa and mint yogurt.
 La Chaumiere also boasts a full bar with expert bartenders.

 is a bar and a club as well as a restaurant.
 Open daily from 10am until late, guests are welcome to stop by for lunch or dinner, as well as drinks.
 The decor at Shaka Zulu is quite elaborate, with a showcase bar acting as the focal point of the entire establishment.

 is an authentic Spanish restaurant serving incredible paellas and tasty tapas.
 Stop by on a Thursday evening to listen to live music whilst feasting on beef in blue cheese, spicy garlic prawns and aubergine chips.
 There are also plenty of drinks to choose from to keep the atmosphere lively, including delicious sangria and great mojitos.
 Toro is situated within the Afrikiko Complex, but there is an indoor seating area too for those after a quieter night.

-Bar, Cocktails, Wine, Beer, Pub Grub, African, $$$
+Bar, Pub, African, $$$

 , where you can sample some indigenous Ghanaian dishes and listen to traditional music.
 This revolution-themed bar serves up a wide mix of cocktails that are made using local spirits as well as an abundance of authentic dishes at really affordable prices.
 It’s not unusual for patrons to pour out onto the street in front of The Republic to have a dance as the evening turns into night.
 Try the hibiscus cocktail